spinningarrow/up/README.md

-# up.sh
+# up

-Get a new OS X system up and running with some basic command line tools and configs.
+Get a new Mac up and running.